Planting calendar

 June Planting Guide for New York, NY: Raised Beds, Containers & In-Ground

-In June, New York gardeners can focus on warm-season crops and summer vegetables for raised beds, containers, and in-ground gardens.
-This is an ideal time to plant heat-tolerant vegetables and herbs while continuing to care for earlier plantings.
+In June, New York gardeners can focus on warm-season crops in raised beds, containers, and in-ground gardens.
+Plant heat-tolerant vegetables and herbs now, while continuing to start some crops indoors for fall transplanting.
 Avoid frost-sensitive plants early in the month and prepare for summer heat.

 Plant now (quick list)